sentinel-official/docs/docs/getting-started/dvpn-coin/get-dvpn.md

 ### Revenue sharing

 On top of the usual PoS staking rewards Sentinel's protocol enables revenue sharing from [dVPN node owners](/node-setup).
-20% of the earnings from dVPN node owners are also going to DVPN stakers.
+20% of the earnings from dVPN node owners are also going to DVPN stakers (which can include $DVPN).